December 23rd, 1906 — March 22nd, 1973

 Kane Richmond’s talent and personality shone the brightest when he was given the chance to star in an above-average cliffhanger like Spy Smasher, but that same personality invariably brightened his lesser serial outings as well, even when he was handicapped by bad direction or weak scripts.
 It’s hard to imagine what his popularity with fans would be like if all of his vehicles been of the quality of Spy Smasher, considering the high place he already holds in their esteem for his actual serial work.

-Acknowledgements: For the information on Richmond’s early life and career and on Devil Tiger in particular, I am indebted to a 1996 article by Joe Collura, published in Issue #24 of Cliffhanger magazine in 1997.
+Acknowledgements: For the information on Richmond’s early life and career and on Devil Tiger in particular, I am indebted to a 1996 article by Joe Collura, published in Issues 24-25 of Cliffhanger magazine in 1997.
+The information about the University of Minnesota and his stint as a film salesman came from several different 1930s exhibitors’ trade publications.